-Castle Hotel Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Hotels, Michelin Star Restaurants, and Dog/Pet Friendly Castle HotelsCastle Hotel Tags: Castle Hotels Cotswolds and Castle Hotels England
+Castle Category: 5 Star Castle Hotels, B&B Castle Hotels, Family Friendly Castle Hotels, Michelin Star Restaurants, and Dog/Pet Friendly Castle HotelsCastle Tags: Castle Hotels Cotswolds and Castle Hotels England

-Manor House, Castle Combe is a quintessentially English luxury castle hotel next to what is very much one of Wiltshire’s, and the South Cotswold’s, loveliest villages.
+The Manor House in Castle Combe is a quintessentially English, luxury castle hotel next to what is undoubetedly Wiltshire’s, and the Cotswold’s, loveliest village.
 The Manor dates all the way back to the 14th century but the present building and the general ambience lie firmly in the Victorian and Edwardian eras.

 The hotel has extremely high levels of service and comfort, and an elegant sophisticated ambience throughout.
 It also has superb facilities including a Michelin starred restaurant; The Bybrook, a full 18 hole championship golf course, tennis courts, a croquet lawn and some gorgeously well manicured Classic, Gothic & Italianate gardens

 There are 48 indulgent bedrooms & suites, to sleep up to three, in both the main manor house and in the Mews Cottages which lie along the lane between the main building and the village.
 Check your options on the booking page here.